files-community/Website/src/routes/blog/posts/introducing-files-v2-3.md

 ## Default file manager

 As many of you have noticed, we removed the option to set Files as the default file manager in order comply with the Microsoft Store Policy.
 We're hoping to bring this option back in the future but in the meantime, this option is still availbile in the sideload version (https://files.community/download/stable).
-Please note that this feature is still experimental and can have unexpected side affects.
+Please note that this feature is experimental and can have unexpected side affects.

 <figure class="margin-bottom">
     <img src="/blog-resources/filesv2-3/Settings-Dialog-Experimental.png" alt="A screenshot of the settings dialog in v2.3" />